joshnesbitt/cooking/posts/herb-oil.md

 description: A simple way of flavouring oil with herbs.
 images:
   - path: /assets/posts/herb-oil/1.jpg
-    alt: 'Herb oil'
+    alt: Herb oil
   - path: /assets/posts/herb-oil/2.jpg
-    alt: 'Herb oil'
+    alt: Herb oil
 ---

-I was originally looking for a way to infuse oil with coriander for a fish tartare recipe when I discovered [this method][1].
+I was originally looking for a way to infuse oil with coriander for a [fish tartare](/burnt-corn-sea-bream-tartare) recipe when I discovered [this method][1].
 Making the oil fresh really does change the flavour dramatically and is a nice way of introducing a herb flavour to a dish.

 ## Ingredients